We're an affiliate

 A dehydrated dog will appear lethargic and restless.
 You can check for dehydration in your dog by observing their lips.

 An affected dog would have dry lips and mouth gums.
-In normal occurrence, they should be pink in color and wet.
+In normal occurrences, they should be pink in color and wet.

 Monitor your dog’s water intake and be cautious not to give them too much water to drink.
 Give the dog small portions of water regularly.